 Buyer persona: Penny is a 28-year-old lawyer with two children.
-She loves shoes and handbags and hates queues and shopping centres
+She loves shoes and handbags and hates long lines and shopping centers.

 Examples of a Target Audience

-There are many target audience examples, including cold audiences, warm audiences, and customers.
+There are many target audience examples, including warm audiences, cold audiences, customers, and more.
 Before you research and build your target audience, you need to understand what your focus is and which target audience category you should focus on.
-This will help you understand the best way to reach and connect with your target customer.
+This will help you understand the best way to reach them and connect with them.

 Let’s take a look at a few target audience examples to help you understand the different categories and how your marketing efforts should be structured.

 Warm audiences are people who are already familiar with your brand.
-They have either previously visited your website, interacted with your social media profiles, posted a comment about your brand, subscribed to your newsletter, or downloaded your app.
-However, they have not yet made a purchase from you or shown a clear interest in buying your products or services.
+They may have already visited your website, interacted with your social media profiles, posted a comment about your brand, subscribed to your newsletter, or downloaded your app.
+However, they have not yet made a purchase from you or shown clear interest in buying your products or services.

-The aim with warm audiences is to convert them from a potential target audience into paying customers.
+The aim with warm audiences is to convert them from a potential lead into paying customers.
 The best way to do this is by segmenting them into sub-categories, such as leads and visitors, before targeting them with specific conversion campaigns.

 Cold audiences are people who have never heard of your brand, products, or services.
 Their goals and pain points match those of your target audience, but they have yet to discover who you are and what benefits you can offer them.

-The aim here is to build brand awareness, nurture potential leads, and learn more about the wants and needs of your target audience.
+The aim here is to build brand awareness, nurture potential leads, and learn more about the wants and needs of your these people.
 Social media can be a great platform for this, as can targeted ads.

 The third target audience example you can use for your business is your customers.
 Existing customers are much easier to target, as they already know who you are and what you have to offer.
 They have already made a purchase from you, so there is usually an established level of brand awareness, trust, and loyalty.

-The final target audience example we will look at today is demographics.
+Another target audience example we will look at is demographics.
 Demographic segmentation is the process of categorizing your customers and target audience by a number of characteristics.
-This usually includes age, gender, income level, location, marital status, nationality, occupation, and education level.
-You can then work on targeted marketing campaigns that address the specific needs of each demographic.
-This helps you ensure the right messages reach the right ears, saving you money and increasing your ROI in the long term.
+This usually includes age, gender, income level, location, marital status, nationality, occupation, education level, and so on.
+You can then create targeted marketing campaigns that address the specific needs of each demographic.
+This helps you ensure that the right messages reach the right ears, saving you money and increasing your ROI in the long term.

 What do we mean by this?

-Following on from the earlier example, if you are selling running shoes, then targeting people over the age of 80 is likely to be a waste of time.
-Always consider who you are talking to, and what they need to hear before they trust your reputation enough to make a purchase decision and become a loyal, paying customer.
+Continuing with the earlier example, if you are selling running shoes, then targeting people over the age of 80 is likely to be a waste of time.
+Always consider who you are talking to, and what they need to hear before they trust your brand enough to make a purchase decision and become a loyal, paying customer.